jkitzes/datasci-lessons/lessons/jk-shell/tutorial.md

 >   `spring.txt`, which contain one line for the title and units of each class
 >   that you took last fall and that you will take this spring.
 For example,
 >   `Intro Bio (3)`.
 >3.
-The command `grep string file` is a powerful way to search files - it will
->   print back to the terminal all lines in `file` that contain `string` in
->   them.
-Try this out on one of your text files to see how it works.
->4.
 Using pipes, redirects, and/or the programs that we've mentioned so far,
 >   save a file `3_unit_classes.txt` that contains a single number giving the
 >   count of the number of classes you will take this year that are exactly 3
 >   units (or some other unit count, if you didn't take any 3 unit classes).
+>4.
+Use find to return the names of all files in this directory that contain
+>   the letter "a".